powerschoolgeoff/azure-docs/articles/active-directory/saas-apps/powerschool-performance-matters-tutorial.md

 ### Create Powerschool Performance Matters test user

 In this section, you create a user called Britta Simon in Powerschool Performance Matters.
-Work with [Powerschool Performance Matters support team](mailto:pmsupport@powerschoo.com) to add the users in the Powerschool Performance Matters platform.
+Work with the [Powerschool Performance Matters support team](mailto:pmsupport@powerschool.com) to add the users in the Powerschool Performance Matters platform.
 Users must be created and activated before you use single sign-on.

 ### Test single sign-on